Stencyl/stencylpedia/chapter-12/purchases.md

 android.test.canceled
 ```

-## Purchase Events
+#### Purchase Events
 Just like on iOS, purchase events are available, so your app is informed when purchases succeed, fail and so forth.
 The following events apply to Android.

-Player can purchase goods
+* Player can purchase goods
-A purchase succeeds
+* A purchase succeeds
-A purchase fails
+* A purchase fails
-A purchase is canceled
+* A purchase is canceled
-A product info request succeeds
+* A product info request succeeds (required to get title/price/description, you can't use these blocks without this event)

-Consumables
+## Consumables (TODO)
 Stencyl supports consumable purchases in addition to non-consumables.
 No extra work is required on your part to support this - Stencyl will automatically keep a count for you.

 For example, if you buy a consumable, we'll increment the count for that product by 1.
 If you use a consumable, that product's count will be decreased by 1.